 Pre orders have already started for Samsung’s new Neo QLED TVs.
 Are you in the market for one?
 Or have you already preordered?
 A TV like this one is a real investment in your home’s entertainment for years to come.
 You need to protect it with an effective extended warranty.

 that provide some of the best protection on the market today, and you’ll be shocked at how low the prices are.
 Choose from two, three, or even five years of extended warranty coverage for protection from defects, dead pixels, screen burn in and more.
 Upsie

 even covers speaker/sound failure, button failure, and trouble with the Wi-Fi chip on the TV.

 Upsie’s extended warranties allow you to choose local repair or in-home repair, with no deductibles or service charges in sight.
-If your TV can’t be repaired, Upsie will cover replacement.
+If your TV can’t be repaired on the first claim, Upsie will cover a replacement.